NoobOS/cookery/README.md

 - cd into root directory (cookery) and execute `make` from terminal to build noobkernel.bin which can be directly used or further can be used to create CD/DVD image.

-- To create CD/DVD iso : `make noobkernel.iso`
+- To create CD/DVD iso : `make NoobOS.iso`

 ## Installation

 ### Physical Device

-- After successful make there will be `noobkernel.bin` in `out` directory.
+- After successful make there will be `noob_kernel.bin` in `out` directory.

 - Again enter command `make install`.
-This will copy the noobkernel.bin to `/boot`
+This will copy the noob_kernel.bin to `/boot`

 - check if makefile really pushed compiled kernel to `/boot` directory by `ls -l /boot`

 - open grub configuration file by `sudo vim /boot/grub/grub.cfg` to enter noob kernel to bootloader menu.

-- Edit `grub.cfg` and add  noobkernel to menu entry :
+- Edit `grub.cfg` and add  below lines to add noobkernel to menu entry :

 ```
 ### BEGIN NOOBKERNEL ###

 menuentry 'Noob OS'{
-	multiboot /boot/noobkernel.bin
+	multiboot /boot/noob_kernel.bin
 	boot
 }